 Keeping records does not have to be arduous once you get into the habit of using a system.

-- Get an app on your phone; take photos of receipts while you are on the road and upload them to your accounting software or data extraction software such as Receipt Bank.
+- Get an app on your phone; take photos of receipts while you are on the road and upload them to your accounting software or data extraction software such as Dext.

 - Use a data extraction solution to minimise manual data entry of expenses and supplier bills.

-- If you don’t yet use Receipt Bank or similar to manage your accounts payable, and if your software allows it, email or upload tax invoices directly into the software storage and attach to the relevant transaction where possible.
+- If you don’t yet use Dext or similar to manage your accounts payable, and if your software allows it, email or upload tax invoices directly into the software storage and attach to the relevant transaction where possible.